-Rainforest Ward is for children with metabolic or digestive disorders.
-Some conditions treated on Rainforest Ward are very rare, while others, like Crohn's disease and colitis, are more common.
+Rainforest Ward is for young people with metabolic, endocrine or digestive disorders.
+Some of the conditions treated on Rainforest Ward are very rare, while others, like Crohn’s disease and colitis, are more common.

 Staff on the ward

-Rainforest Ward is mainly run by our team of nurses, who work closely with the doctors to help you get better.
+Rainforest Ward is run by our team of nurses and staff who work very closely with doctors to help you get better.
 Other staff members on the ward include a counsellor, psychologist, family therapist, play specialist, social worker and dieticians.

 The following members of staff will be available to help you during your stay on Rainforest Ward: